mammuth/bitcoin-arbitrage-trading-bot/README.md

 |                                                                              | Capital needed: ~ 2x5000€ (fiat currency: 5000€ + BTC worth ~5000€)    |

-The following table demonstrates the amount of BTC and fiat on the different exchanges during the different phases of the execution of the strategy:
+The following table demonstrates the amount of BTC and fiat stored on the exchanges during the different phases of the execution of the strategy:

 **Preparation**